ctsrc/Base256/README.md

 But when the amount of data increases, it becomes more and more tricky to manually type in the bytes by hand or to read them out loud in base 16 or in base 64.

-When might you want to type in the bytes of a file by hand, or to read them out loud anyways?

-Sample use-cases include:

-- typing in your SSH private key on a computer that is running a live USB stick copy of its OS without persistent storage, and which doesn't have a usable webcam leaving you unable to enter the data using a QR-code.
-- relaying the contents of binary files to another person over a voice channel.

-Anyways, to continue with the example from above of the three bytes.

 In `lastresort` base 256 using the default codec PGP Word List, the bytes from the example above are represented as: